EnokiShroom/AxisAlign/README.md

 - Point the selected axis of one or more objects directly at the active object.

 ### Align Axis Without Twist
-- Maintains upright orientation when aligning to a target, avoiding unwanted rotation around the alignment axis.
+- Maintains upright orientation when aligning to a target, with minimal rotation around the alignment axis.

 ### Flexible Axis Selection
 - Choose from any of the six local axes (+X, -X, +Y, -Y, +Z, -Z) to define alignment direction.

 ## Installation
-- Download AxisAlign.zip
-- In Blender, go to Edit > Preferences > Add-ons
-- Click "Install", select the file
+- Drag AxisAlign.zip into the Blender window.
-- Click the checkbox to enable add-on

 ## Requirements
 - Blender 2.93 or later